grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 Set better default security contexts on deployments and containers created by the operator.

-Openshift got a special way of managing security context called [SCC](https://docs.openshift.com/container-platform/4.9/authentication/managing-security-context-constraints.html) and we have to add some check to see if we are deploying in a openshift environment or not.
+Openshift got a special way of managing security context called [SCC](https://docs.openshift.com/container-platform/4.9/authentication/managing-security-context-constraints.html) and we have to add some check to see if we are deploying in a Openshift environment or not.

 The securityContext that we should asspire to is something like this:
 Openshift don't support providing `runAsGroup` and `runAsUser` since it's automatically set per namespace and the numbers provided is random.
-`runAsNonRoot` might work since it gets user and group from openshift by default.
+`runAsNonRoot` might work since it gets user and group from Openshift by default.

 > These settings should also apply to our plugin initContainer.